Session 8

 Carbon neutrality is to be applied only at a planetary scale: it is achieved when human CO2 removals balance human CO2 emissions at the global scale.

-While the human CO2 emissions keep increasing, human CO2 removals are insignificant.
-Reaching carbon neutrality demands to:
+While human CO2 emissions keep increasing, human CO2 removals are insignificant.
+Reaching carbon neutrality requires us to:

-• Develop at very large scale human CO2 removals.
+• Develop human CO2 removals at a very large scale .

 Product use: arbitrary CO2 assignation

-Splitting the CO2 emissions from the usage of a product or service amongst people and companies is an arbitrary decisions.
+Splitting the CO2 emissions from the usage of a product or service amongst people and companies is an arbitrary decision.

 Value chain: arbitrary CO2 assignation

-Splitting the CO2 emissions from the manufacture of a product amongst companies of a value chain is an arbitrary decisions.
+Splitting the CO2 emissions from the manufacture of a product amongst the companies in a value chain is an arbitrary decision.

 No items found.